-Hence, using "D" to stand for the DM-'definition' of the LOC (whatever that 'definition' is, and whatever it means -- if we are ever told), it must be the case that:
+Hence, using "D" to stand for the DM-'definition' of the LOC (whatever that 'definition' is, and whatever it means -- if we are ever told with any clarity or consistency), it must be the case that:

 Clearly, that would mean that the DM-inspired criticism of the LOC undermines its own definition of it!
 Or, at least, it does and it doesn't.

 It is at this point perhaps that even DL-fans might begin to see how devilish their own Diabolical Logic really is.

 [MAD = Materialist Dialectics/Dialecticians, depending on context; BAD = Buddhist Dialectics/Dialecticians; DL = Dialectical Logic.]

 However, long experience 'debating' with comrades who think Hegel is the best thing since sliced Aristotle suggests that one should never underestimate their capacity for ignoring anything they do not like, or haven't even thought about.'Debating' with those whose brains have been compromised by this Hermetic virus is like debating with Buddhists -- except the latter do not generally resort to abuse.
 With respect to both sets of mystics (the BAD and the MAD), whatever argument is deployed against their system simply doubles back to prove their case.
 After all "That's dialectics for you.
 To attack it is to confirm it!"

 [The fact that BAD-ies can tell us absolutely nothing about 'Nirvana' phases them not one iota (since it is Nothing!), just as it scarcely registers with MAD-ies that they can't say what their "Totality" is, either.]

 And it is no use pointing out to MAD-ies (or BAD-ies) that their belief in universal contradictions is self-contradictory, for to do so would merely be to feed this monster, and thus lend it strength.